Russia hits more EU officials with entry bans over Navalny

-Last month, EU foreign ministers imposed sanctions on six Russian officials and a state research institute over what German authorities said was poisoning in Russia with a nerve agent.
+Last month, EU foreign ministers imposed sanctions on six Russian officials and a state research institute over what German authorities said was a poisoning in Russia with a nerve agent.

 In a statement Tuesday, Russia’s Foreign Ministry called the EU sanctions “a confrontational political decision” and announced that it was expanding “the list of representatives of EU member states and institutions who will be denied entry to the Russian Federation.”